Quebradillas, Puerto Rico: Government

 The town's government is a small unit with few powers it can execute.
 Elections are hosted in specific schools every four years to choose a town mayor.

 There are several versions detailing different individuals who have served as mayor.
 An official promotional booklet details 46, while another source states 47.
 It has also been asserted that a woman, Francisca Lamela de Cordero, served between 1944–1945, in a source that presents 56 incumbents, however she is not included in the municipal-approved list, which expresses that since its founding the town has elected 61 mayors:

+The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
+In 2024, Brenda Pérez Soto and Gabriel González, both from the New Progressive Party (PNP), were elected as District Senators.

 Transportation

 There are 4 bridges in Quebradillas.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 It has two red quarters.
 The red stands for struggle, effort and sacrifice.
 The other two-quarters have each five green and white wavy stripes, similar to those that appear in the shield.

 Coat of arms

 The three waved stripes represent the quebradillas (Spanish for creeks or streams), over the green background of the vegetation.
 The fish and the walking stick (distinctive of the traveler), are insignias of the angel Saint Raphael, by allusion from the episodes narrated in the Book of Tobias in the Old Testament.